 1. Prevalence of child labor

-The International Labor Organization estimates that 246 million children between the ages of 5 and 17 currently work.
-This is about 15% of the world’s children, and about 35% of children in Sub-Saharan Africa.
-Worldwide, more than 10 million children are employed in drug-trafficking, sex work, and other hazardous labor (source).
+Estimates by the International Labour Organisation (ILO) suggest that the number of child laborers worldwide has dropped by a third between 2000 and 2012 from 245 million to 168 million.
+This is still about 10% of the world’s children, and about 21% of children in Sub-Saharan Africa.
+Worldwide, 85 million children are employed in drug-trafficking, sex work, and other hazardous labor (source, source).

 There’s an interesting database about child labor here.